getpelican/pelican/docs/getting_started.rst

 be used interchangeably.

-Note that, aside from the title, none of this metadata is mandatory: if the date is not specified, Pelican will rely on the file's "mtime" timestamp, and the category can be determined by the directory in which the file resides.
+Note that, aside from the title, none of this metadata is mandatory: if the date is not specified and DEFAULT_DATE is None, Pelican will rely on the file's "mtime" timestamp, and the category can be determined by the directory in which the file resides.
 For example, a file located at ``python/foobar/myfoobar.rst`` will have a category of ``foobar``.

 Note that, aside from the title, none of this metadata is mandatory: if the date is not specified, Pelican can rely on the file's "mtime" timestamp through